thiago-negri/zsqlite-minify/README.md

 }
 ```

+## Build time alternative 2

+Use the `minify_root_path` option and `embedMinifySql` function.

-This is done by [zsqlite-migrate](https://github.com/thiago-negri/zsqlite-migrate) to embed minified SQL migrations.
+This is used by [zsqlite-migrate](https://github.com/thiago-negri/zsqlite-migrate) to embed minified SQL migrations.

-Also done as part of the tests in this project.
+Also used as part of the tests in this project.